Kellie Loder: 2013–present

 In 2015, Loder took part in Bell Media's songwriting challenge, a two-day workshop in Newfoundland for songwriters to showcase their new work.
 They called the experience "life-changing", and it gave them the opportunity to work with producer Justin Gray, a collaborator of Mariah Carey, John Legend, among others.
 After two years in production, Loder released the album Benefit of the Doubt in 2018.
 The album is a combination of folk and pop, and marks an effort to appeal to a mainstream audience; Loder co-produced 10 of the original tracks.
 "I still write music that's spiritual, I just want it to be more relatable to everybody," they said.
 Two of the album's tracks, "Molded Like a Monster" and "Boxes", had music videos.
 They said that the inspiration for "Molded Like a Monster" came from their own family's strict Christian views, where they had to hide their sexuality from other church peers but "felt guilty a lot of the time for just doing what made me happy".
 At the MusicNL awards, Loder received two nominations for the album: Female Artist of the Year, and Music Video of the Year (for "Boxes").

 In January 2019, Loder released the single "Fearless"; the song was positively received and used in an IMAX trailer for Superpower Dogs, a documentary narrated by Chris Evans.
 In October of that year, they performed "Fearless" at The East Coast Music Hour, a series of concerts inspired by the themes of courage, transformation and longing.
 They also appeared twice on CBC's Parkway Sessions, performing "Falling Out of Love" and "Hate Loves Hate".
 In 2020, Loder was due to accompany Joel Plaskett's music tour, but it was rescheduled due to the COVID-19 pandemic.
 During the summer, they recorded new music including a song called "Afterglow".
 Throughout the same year, Loder hosted virtual songwriting events on Facebook to connect with fans.

 In 2022, Loder auditioned for season 2 of Canada's Got Talent.
 Their performance was shown in the fourth episode of the season.
 Kardinal called Loder a "megastar" after their authenticity shone through in their unique rendition of "To Make You Feel My Love".
 All four judges said yes and they advanced to the next round, and eventually making it to the finale.
 Loder placed second in the competition, behind winner Jeanick Fournier.

+Loder won two East Coast Music Awards in 2023, for Songwriter of the Year and Fan's Choice Entertainer of the Year.
+In the same year, Loder released a cover of "Sonny's Dream" on the Ron Hynes tribute album Sonny Don't Go Away.